Chicago Bus Accident Lawyers Serving People Across Illinois

 - Following and obeying all traffic laws while operating the bus

-- Hiring bus drivers who are qualified and properly training them to perform their duties
+- Hiring drivers who are qualified and properly training them to perform their duties

 - Keeping the buses well-maintained and ensuring that the bus is in good repair before it goes on the road and transports passengers.

-How do I Prove a Chicago Bus Accident Claim Involving Personal Injuries?
+How do I Prove a Chicago Bus Accident Claim Involving Serious Injuries or a Fatality?

 There are various steps that you should take after you have been injured in a bus accident.
 To the extent that you are able to document the scene of the accident, you should try to do so.
 However, it is not always easy to take pictures and speak with witnesses when you have been seriously injured in an accident.